Stories

 “I love creating the costumes and the process of bringing the designs to life,” Anna shares.

-Anna crochets costumes in sizes that ranged from one to 15 pounds for each holiday.
-The costumes also align with the holiday themed footprint cards that our NICU team members makes for the parents – who then get to see their babies dressing up in a costume for Halloween, visiting Santa with an elf hat, celebrating Easter as bunnies and chicks or wearing a Star Wars hat for May the Fourth.
+Anna crochets costumes in sizes that range from 1 to 15 pounds for each holiday.
+The costumes also align with the holiday-themed footprint cards that our NICU team members make for the parents – who then get to see their babies dressing up in a costume for Halloween, visiting Santa with an elf hat, celebrating Easter as bunnies and chicks or wearing a Star Wars hat for May the Fourth.

 What started out as Anna providing cute, crocheted costumes has continued to grow within the unit.
 Whether crocheting hats, doing footprint cards before a holiday or asking Santa (aka St. Mary’s Hospital head of security) to take family holiday photos, the entire unit plays a role in creating these special moments.